nikouu/Web-API-Clipboard.write-Examples/README.md

 2. Copying raw HTML as plain and plain text to the clipboard
 3. Copying plain fallback text and formatted HTML to the clipboard
 4. A failing copying only formatted HTML to the clipboard

+To see live, checkout the [Github Pages](https://nikouu.github.io/Web-API-Clipboard.write-Examples/) for this repo.